Chancellor, Pepperdine University

 Dr. Jill Derby has nearly 30 years’ experience working nationally and internationally in higher education governance.
 In 2011 she received a U.S. Senate appointment to the National Advisory Committee on Institutional Quality and Integrity, which counsels the U.S. Secretary of Education on higher education.

-R. Barbara Gitenstein, president of the College of New Jersey, has over 40 years of experience as a college professor and administrator in both the public and private sectors.
+R. Barbara Gitenstein, president emerita of the College of New Jersey, has over 40 years of experience as a college professor and administrator in both the public and private sectors.
 She came to the College of New Jersey from Drake University where she served as provost and executive vice president.
-She is the first woman to serve as president of the College of New Jersey in its 160-year history.

 Former Senior Vice President and Secretary of the Board, Howard University